okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/terraform-configure-device-login-standards/main/index.md

     * `screenlock_type`: Specifies a set of required screen lock actions and behaviors.
 The options are `PASSCODE` (passcode locking) and `BIOMETRIC` (biometric locking).

-Your policy can also check signals that rely on devices using a supported third-party signal provider, such as the Google Chrome Device Trust Connector in the Chrome browser.
+Your policy can also check signals on devices from a supported third-party signal provider, such as the Google Chrome Device Trust Connector in the Chrome browser.
 Specify its device signals in your Terraform code with the fields with the prefix `tpsp``_`.
 For example, `tpsp_os_version` instead of `os_version`.
 Okta for device assurance for ChromeOS requires using [Workforce Identity Adaptive Multi-factor Authentication (AMFA)](https://www.okta.com/learn/adaptive-mfa/).
 Developer Edition Okta orgs don’t support the Google Chrome Device Trust Connector by default.
-If you are a paying customer, contact Okta developer support to enable third-party signal support on a Developer Edition Okta org.
+If you're a paying customer, contact Okta developer support to enable third-party signal support on a Developer Edition Okta org.

 The following code shows a typical macOS device assurance policy: